 We’ll talk more about organic reach in a later section of this article.

-Google is another effective channel for mobile app user acquisition.
+Google is another effective channel for user acquisition for mobile apps.
 The mega-company has a large portfolio of platforms that app developers can use to reach their target audiences including:

 - Google Search: Google is the most popular search engine in the world.
 By implementing SEO best practices and creating AdWords campaigns, you can get your app in front of a huge portion of your target market.